 Like Sun Tzu, Drucker also saw this decision-making as a process of innovation.
 The key is what we choose to do differently.
 Drucker described the essential questions as, "What new and different things do we have to do, and when?"
 And that it wasn't only about what we decide about doing but about what we fail to decide to do.

 "It is meaningless to speak of short-range and long-range plans.
 There are plans that lead to action today - and they are true plans, true strategic decisions.
 And there are plans that talk about action tomorrow - they are dreams, if not pretexts for nonthinking, nonplanning, nondoing."

-With Sun Tzu's Sun Tzu's Rules, we seek to move Strategy 2.0 firmly into the area of doing rather than planning.
+With Sun Tzu's Sun Tzu's competitive methods, we seek to move Strategy 2.0 firmly into the area of doing rather than planning.